devlaming/mgreml/README.md

 Although `mgreml` in principle can handle phenotype data without header (using a modifier that we discuss later on), we recommend always including headers in your data, so e.g. your phenotypes are labelled, allowing `mgreml` output to refer to specific phenotype names rather than ambiguous indices such as `1`, `2`, `3` etc.

 For the same set of individuals, you have a binary genomic-relatedness matrix (a.k.a.
 GRM) e.g. computed using [LDAK](https://dougspeed.com/ldak/), [PLINK](https://www.cog-genomics.org/plink/), or [GCTA](https://cnsgenomics.com/software/gcta/).
-In this case, the set of binary GRM files comprises `data.grm.bin`, `data.grm.N.bin`, and `data.grm.id` (MGREML ignores whether or not the `.grm.N.bin` file is present).
+In this case, the set of binary GRM files comprises `data.grm.bin`, `data.grm.N.bin`, and `data.grm.id` (`mgreml` ignores whether or not the `.grm.N.bin` file is present).
 We refer to this set of binary GRM files by its prefix, i.e. `data`.

 ### Basic estimation